isomerpages/moe-dunmansec/_sec-1-registration/Secondary 1 Online Registration.md

 #### 3. Parents Gateway App

-We will like to encourage parents/ guardians to download and install the Parents Gateway (PG) App.
-This is because we are using PG as our main mode of communication to all parents.
+<p style="text-align: justify;">We will like to encourage parents/ guardians to download and install the Parents Gateway (PG) App.
+This is because we are using PG as our main mode of communication to all parents.</p>

-Please view the video below for step by step guide to install the PG App.
+<p style="text-align: justify;">Please view the video below for step by step guide to install the PG App.</p>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tW9jwyuovOo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #### 4. Class Allocation

-Your child/ ward class allocation will be reflected on Parents Gateway App after 23 December 2021.
-Alternatively, students can also view their class allocation from the noticeboard placed outside school’s general office during the first day of school.
+<p style="text-align: justify;">Your child/ ward class allocation will be reflected on Parents Gateway App after 23 December 2021.
+Alternatively, students can also view their class allocation from the noticeboard placed outside school’s general office during the first day of school.</p>

-Finally, if you have any additional queries, please contact the school’s general office at 6786 2668.
-We look forward to working with you closely in the best interests of your child/ ward as they embark on their Dunman journey over the next four/ five years.
+<p style="text-align: justify;">Finally, if you have any additional queries, please contact the school’s general office at 6786 2668.
+We look forward to working with you closely in the best interests of your child/ ward as they embark on their Dunman journey over the next four/ five years.</p>

 Thank you for your support and understanding.